 Conclusion: 3 Ways to Get Booked as an Opening Act

-Getting opening act or a support act spot tour should be one of the many strategies used to expand your audience.
+Getting opening act or a support act spot tour should be one of the many strategies used to expand your audience and book bigger venues.
 Begin this process by making a list of acts you might consider appropriate main acts.
 As time goes on and your act develops, the list will need updating.
 There is no time like the present to begin this strategic audience development process.

 By Jeri Goldstein.
 Copyright © 2019 Performingbiz, LLC.